JacobSamro/notes/Software Architect.md

 ##### Ava

+## What should I know as Software Architect ?

 As a tech product architect, it is crucial to have a broad and deep understanding of various technological domains.
 Apart from the areas you mentioned (event streaming, scalability, API design, system design, and database), here are some other important categories you should focus on: